Skyren Concrete owner Jason Benson Details Work Completed Centers for Disease Control and Prevention Atlanta Office

 Paulding County Concrete Construction Company Finishes Essential Work for Federal Facility for the Nation’s Leading Science-Based, Data-Driven, Service Organization That Protects the Public’s Health

-Dallas, Georgia, USA, 2022-May-04 — /EPR Network/ — Jason Benson, owner of Skyren Concrete Construction announced the completion of a project for the Atlanta office of the Centers for Disease Control and Prevention.
+Georgia, USA., 2022-May-05 — /EPR Network/ — Jason Benson, owner of Skyren Concrete Construction announced the completion of a project for the Atlanta office of the Centers for Disease Control and Prevention.
+Centers for Disease Control and Prevention (CDC) saves lives and protects people from health threats.

 “Assisting the Atlanta CDC office with their new security entrance was a challenge that our company was absolutely ready and able to undertake,” said Benson.
 “We are extremely proud to complete such a critical project for an organization dedicated to the nation’s health, safety and security.”